Ragalaparvi

-Ragalparvi also spelled as Ragalparvi is a village in the Sindhanur taluk of Raichur district in the Indian state of Karnataka.
+Ragalparvi, also spelled as Ragalparvi, is a village in the Sindhanur taluk of the Raichur district in the Indian state of Karnataka.
 Ragalaparvi is located near to Pothnal stream joining Tungabhadra river.
-Ragalaparvi lies on road connecting Pothnal-Ayanur.
+Ragalaparvi lies on the road connecting Pothnal and Ayanur.

 Demographics

-As of 2001 India census, Ragalaparvi had a population of 2,318 with 1,133 males and 1,185 females and 441 Households.
+As of the 2001 Indian census, Ragalaparvi had a population of 2,318 with 1,133 males, 1,185 females, and 441 households.